jojolebarjos/vusb-gamepad/README.md

  * As suggested by [V-USB documentation](https://www.obdev.at/products/vusb/index.html), two 3.6V zener diodes are used to limit voltage of D- and D+.
  * A pull-up (through a 1.5kOhm resistor) is applied on D-, to announce low speed.
  * Do not forget to also connect D+ to `INT0` (or to rearrange pins a bit).
- * An external 16MHz crystal is used instead of internal clock.
+ * If the pins on which D- or D+ are connected are also used to program the ATtiny, make sure to disconnect the programmer.
  * 10k resistors are used as pull-up/-down to avoid danging pins.
  * De-coupling capacitors are used on USB's VCC and near the ATtiny.

+ATTiny84 variant:

+ * An external 16MHz crystal is used instead of internal clock, as the ATtiny84 internal clock cannot reach minimum requirements.

+ATtiny85 variant:

+ * The internal PLL clock is set to 16MHz, and then over-clocked using OSCCAL.

 For more details, please refer to the schematics in the `schema` folder.